KaiiMenai/computer-infrastructure/README.md

-# computer-infrastructure
+# Computer Infrastructure

-This folder will contain work for the CI module
+This folder will contain work for the Computer Interface module.
+It will cover several disciplines throughout the duration of the project.

 ## Overview

 This repository forms the basis of work and analysis carried out for the Computer Infrastructure Module.

-The content wiol be split inot 4 segments:
+The content will be split into 4 segments:

 1. Retrieving the data.
 2. Cleaning and the data and plotting the data.